Samourai-Wallet/whirlpool-client-cli/README-API.md

 # whirlpool-client-cli API

+## Using REST API
 whirlpool-client-cli exposes a REST API over HTTPS when started with --listen.
 HTTPS port is defined in `whirlpool-cli-config.properties`:
 ```
-cli.api.port-https=8899
+cli.api.port=8899
 ```

-HTTPS requirement can be disabled at your own risk:
+Clear HTTP can be enabled at your own risk:
 ```
-cli.api.require-https=false
-cli.api.port-http=8898
+cli.api.http-enable=true
+cli.api.http-port=8898
 ```